 What immediately appealed to us was its sleek design and its singular itineraries.
 But as we learned more and more about this luxe-adventure cruise brand, its appeal simply kept growing.

 All images and renderings are courtesy of Atlas Ocean Voyages.

 About Atlas Ocean Voyages

 Atlas Ocean voyages is a North American brand that debuted in 2018, under Europe's incredibly successful Portugal-based Mystic Cruises company.
-The World Navigator, its premiere ship, is scheduled for an inaugural voyage in July 2021.
-She will have four sister-ships join the fleet before the end of 2023: The Atlas Ocean Voyages lineup will be: World Navigator, World Traveller, World Seeker, World Adventure and World Discoverer.
+The World Navigator, its premiere ship, sailed her inaugural voyage in July 2021.

 The World Navigator is 413 feet long and 62 feet wide.
 She was built at West Sea Viana Shipyard, in Viana do Castelo, in northern Portugal.